hm-lang/core/proposals/README.md

 |           |   `<->`   | swap                      | binary: `A <-> B` |               |

+TODO: discussion on and/not/or.  those should all be keywords/overloads for `&&/prefix !/||`.
 TODO: discussion on `~`
 needs to be RTL for `array~array~int` processing as `array~(array~int)`, etc.